 While in China, Ginny coauthored a management case study for the United Nations Global Compact on the largest Chinese boiler manufacturer transitioning from coal to biomass-burning product.
 She analyzed financial, social and environmental impacts of the change for the Guanghua School of Management at Beijing University.

-Duke University, BSE in Civil and Environmental Engineering, magna cum laude
+- BSE, Civil and Environmental Engineering, Duke University, magna cum laude